CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-10.md

-# Exercise 10: Getting started with GitHub Copilot Labs
+# Exercise 10: Getting started with GitHub Copilot Labs [Optional]

 GitHub Copilot is a groundbreaking AI pair programmer, but we're only just beginning to explore its potential.
 Copilot's technical preview has improved the quality of suggestions and added safety features, but it's easy to see how Copilot can go beyond code suggestions.